Juvenile Justice and Delinquency Prevention Commission (JJDPC)

 Presiding Juvenile Court Judge:

-The Honorable Lynn Poncin
+The Honorable Lynn M. Poncin

 Earl Smith – Chairperson

-Dr. Aaron Miller – First Vice-Chairperson
+Edward Brantley – First Vice-Chairperson

 Joyce Frevert – Second Vice-Chairperson